HosseinAlipour/finance-task/README.md

 Thank you for allowing me to submit this task.
 Some notes about the project:

+- more unit test is not added due to complexity it might bring at this point, I would like to add more combinational generator for unit testing

 - To bypass Airbnb Eslint rules, I had to implement static methods, but this will be refactored when needed.

 - For maintainability and extensibility I would offer Typescript as it has strict type rules and it has tools to follow SOLID principles.
 I have included the file `example-design-in-typescript.ts` for demonstration of how I would do it in typescript, but, for the sake of following the test rules, I decided to go with node.js.